FBI Law Enforcement Bulletin

 Articles should contain approximately 1,200 to 1,500 words, or about 4 to 5 pages, double-spaced.
 Longer articles are still accepted and may be shortened or published in parts.

-For proper endnote citation format, authors should refer to A Manual for Writers of Term Papers, Theses, and Dissertations, 8th ed., by Kate L. Turabian.
-For grammar and style issues, authors should follow The New York Public Library Writer’s Guide to Style and Usage.
+For proper endnote citation format, authors should refer to A Manual for Writers of Term Papers, Theses, and Dissertations, 9th ed., by Kate L. Turabian.
+For grammar and style issues, authors should follow The Associated Press Stylebook.

 Bulletin staff members judge articles according to relevance to the audience, factual accuracy, analysis of the information, structure and logical flow, style and ease of reading, and length.
 Personnel edit all manuscripts for length, clarity, format, and style.